abhirao-03/Compressible-Fluids/README.md

 # Compressible Fluid Dynamics: Hyperbolic PDE Solvers
+*This README.md was written with the aid of Gemini 3 Pro.*

 This repository contains a comprehensive suite of numerical and analytical solvers for Hyperbolic Partial Differential Equations (PDEs), developed as part of the **Numerical Methods for Compressible Fluid Dynamics** curriculum.